composer/composer/doc/00-intro.md

     $ curl -s http://getcomposer.org/installer | php -- --install-dir=bin

 You can place this file anywhere you wish.
 If you put it in your `PATH`, you can access it globally.
-On unixy systems you can even make it executable and invoke it without `php`.
+On unix systems you can even make it executable and invoke it without `php`.

 ### Using Composer